-It’s hard to write about this, what is being done to literally millions of young girls.
+It’s difficult to write about this–this crime being committed against literally millions of young girls.

-Even when one attempts to write about it, to expose it, one is left with impersonal acronyms, abstractions like: FMG…
+Even when one attempts to write about it, expose it, all you’re left with are impersonal acronyms, insidious abstractions like: FMG…

-Spell it out: Female.
-Genital.
-Mutilation.
-The terms do more to obscure the horror, not inform.
-They anesthetize ones mind to how unspeakably horrific, and criminal this practice is.
-The trauma is encapsulated in jargon.
+They anesthetize ones mind to how unspeakably horrific, barbaric, and utterly criminal this widespread practice is.

-In fact, it is a violent, systemic assault on female sexuality, and humanity, perpetrated against vulnerable young girls on an immense, incomprehensible scale.
+It is a violent, systemic assault on female sexuality, and humanity, perpetrated against vulnerable young girls on an immense, truly incomprehensible scale.

 The word ‘Mutilated’ brings us a step closer to the horror.
-Even so, it suggests a certain deliberate disfigurement… absent from its meaning is a little girl’s experience of terror, and excrutiating pain, and a lifetime of trauma, infections, and shame: Arising from the targeted, systematic mutilation of little girls’ vaginas.
+Even so, it suggests a certain deliberate disfigurement… absent from its meaning is a little girl’s experience of terror, and excruciating pain, and a lifetime of trauma, infections, and shame: Arising from the targeted, systematic, literal butchery of little girls’ vaginas.

 According to Daniel Greenfield,